-SBG's strategic focus is on Africa.
-SBG regards SBSA's business in South Africa as its core operation, from which SBG develops its strategic focus in Africa.
-As SBG's largest operating subsidiary by total assets and income, SBSA's balance sheet is an important resource for the SB Group.
-Certain foreign currency transactions that are too large for the balance sheets of SB Group's other operations are funded by SBSA.
+SBSA's balance sheet is an important resource for the SB Group.
+Foreign currency transactions that are too large to be booked solely on the balance sheets of SB Group's Africa Regions subsidiaries, are funded by SBSA.
 This increases capital utilisation in South Africa.
-SBSA therefore cannot be viewed as self-standing or directly comparable to some of its domestic competitors as it carries assets from entities outside South Africa on its balance sheet and bears costs on its income statement that are attributable to SBG as well as related revenues where applicable.
+SBSA therefore is not directly comparable with some of its domestic competitors as it carries assets from entities outside South Africa on its balance sheet.
+Additionally, as a result of SBSA playing the role of SBG operating entity, it bears costs on its income statement that are attributable to SBG as well as related revenues where applicable.